 We are part of the University of the Highlands and Islands and are located in one of the finest UK locations for adventure tourism.
 Natural heritage, culture, marvellous landscapes and seascapes of the West Highland Coastline and Islands make up our playground.

 Our academic staff and expert associate practitioners are highly experienced and qualified.
 Our close links with the outdoor sector mean that all our courses are relevant and dynamic, with a focus on employability and cutting-edge practical and academic content.
-Have a browse through our staff pages to get a feel for the breadth and depth of talent involved in the course delivery.
+Browse through our staff pages to get a feel for the breadth and depth of talent involved in the course delivery.

 Our Centre for Recreation and Tourism Research works closely with SOAS to help inform curriculum development, provides research opportunities for both staff and students and assists students to develop their ideas and translate their research into business opportunities or joint ventures.